Asymptotic Theory of Dependent Bayesian Multiple Testing Procedures Under Possible Model Misspecification: Simulation study

 \section{Simulation study}

-In this section we compare the performance of the non-marginal procedure $(NMD)$ with the widely used Bayesian multiple testing methods of \ctn{muller04} ($MPR$) and \ctn{SanatGhosh08} ($SZG$).
-We carry out the hypothesis testing problem in \eqref{eq:ar1_test} with respect to the model in \eqref{eq:true_ar1}.
-We take $\mathcal{N}_0=[-0.3,0.3]$.
+In this section we compare the performance of the non-marginal procedure $(\nmd)$ with the widely used Bayesian multiple testing methods of \ctn{muller04} ($\mathrm{MPR}$) and \ctn{SanatGhosh08} ($\mathrm{SZG}$).
 With increasing sample sizes, we study the convergence rates of these methods.
 We elaborate the simulation design in the following section.